ironhack-labs/lab-css-flexbox-slack/README.md

 ## Iteration 0 | Introduction to Figma

 The first step during every iteration will be to inspect the design files.
 These were created using Figma and are usually handed off to developers by designers.
-[Figma](https://www.figma.com/) is a web-based UI (User Interface) design tool, used for creating design prototypes for websites and applications.
+[Figma](https://www.figma.com/) is a web-based UI (User Interface) design tool used for creating design prototypes for websites and applications.

 Figma is great because it allows designers and developers to collaborate on projects while also making it simple to share and preview web page designs.

 When you begin working as a developer, your team will likely use Figma to hand off to you the designs of the features you will be asked to create.
-We're going to assume you've never seen Figma before, so don't worry.
+We will assume you've never seen Figma before, so don't worry.
 The following short videos should get you up to speed:

 - [What is Figma?](https://www.youtube.com/watch?v=_d8GG2QZYAM)
 - [Figma for Frontend developers [ in 5 minutes ]](https://www.youtube.com/watch?v=hbN9RGcQFNU)